 Lesions on the breast?

-The Academy of Breastfeeding Medicine is more cautious and advise against breastfeeding from a breast with shingles lesions until they have healed:
+The Academy of Breastfeeding Medicine advises against breastfeeding from a breast with shingles lesions until they have healed:

 Exposure to these [shingles] lesions can result in chicken pox (varicella zoster) in unimmunized infants.
 In most situations, it should be treated similarly to a Herpes simplex infection and women should not breastfeed or use expressed breast milk from an affected breast until the lesions have healed.
 Infants may be given Zoster immunoglobulin if appropriate.